michaelkulinich/SS8_assignment/README.md

 The program needs to check that the new directory path is valid without relying on any OS system call such as chdir() for verification, to construct a new path, and print it out.
 Since it is a simulator, it should be OS-independent.

 ## Getting Started
 These instructions will get you a the project up and running on your local machine.
 See deployment for notes on how to deploy the project on your system.
-The test automation frameworks used are **gtest** for the C++ program and **unittest** for the Python program
+The test automation frameworks used are **gtest** for the C++ program and **unittest** for the Python program.

 ### Requirements
+- std::C++11 or newer
-- C++ compiler and Python3
+- Python3
 - gtest needs to be installed for test automation [instructions](https://github.com/google/googletest/tree/master/googletest)
 - Python unittest